 - Highlights of Travelling in Laos: SE Asia’s Landlocked Gem

 Vietnam: ($45/day) This budget will get you into some pretty nice rooms in Vietnam.
 The value for money here is great.
-Nice a/c hotels with wi-fi can run you about $10/night depending on where you are, and when you travel.
+Nice a/c hotels with wi-fi can run you about $10/night depending on where you are, and which time of the year you travel.
 Delicious phu (local soup) on the street will be around $1 and the transportation is affordable.
 The cost of renting motorbikes is also very cheap and we would recommend it.
-Also, if you’re into tours, you can get some great deals out of Ho Chi Min City going down into the Mekong Delta.
+Also, if you’re into tours, you can get some great deals out of Ho Chi Minh City going down into the Mekong Delta.

 - A Mini Guide to Phu Quoc Island